country-house_1024

 6. Ensure the septic tank has been emptied.
 Most municipalities require the septic tank to be emptied every four years if the house is a second residence and every two years if it is a permanent residence.

 7. Ensure that nothing is built on designated wetlands.
-Wetlands are areas near a lake or river that we are not allowed to build on as it destroys the environment.
+Wetlands are areas near a lake or river that we are not allowed to build on, as it destroys the environment.

 8. Does the house have a working sump pump?
 A sump pump is a device placed in the basement of the house, below the floor.
 When the water table rises in the spring, the sump pump automatically pumps the rising water out and away from the house to keep it dry.
-A sump pump is usually required for homes by a lake.
+A sump pump is usually required for homes near a lake.

 ‘In Canada a primary residence upon selling is tax-free.
 A second residence is considered a luxury item and is therefore not tax-free.’

 If you paid $100,000 for the country home and later sold the property for $150,000, you would be taxed on 50% of the gain or on $25,000.
-The tax you must pay is dependent upon your income, therefore, it is always a good idea to purchase a second home by placing it in the name of the person in your household who has the least income, to pay less tax.
+The tax you must pay is dependent upon your income, therefore, it is always a good idea to purchase a second home by placing it in the name of the person in your household who has the least income to pay less tax.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.